“Tampons = danger”: is this statement actually true?

 Tampons and toxic shock syndrome (TSS)

-This bacterium, part of the Staphylococcus aureus family, can “wake up” in a very specific environment: blood that has stagnated too long in the vagina.
-This is the perfect environment for the bacteria to release TSST‑1 toxins.
-These toxins then attack the organs and can have very serious consequences: damage to vital organs, limb amputations, death.
+This bacterium, part of the Staphylococcus aureus family, can “wake up” in a very specific environment: menstrual blood that has stagnated too long in the vagina.
+This is the perfect environment for the bacteria to produce TSST‑1 toxins.
+These toxins then target the organs and can have very serious consequences: damage to vital organs, limb amputations, even death.

-As you’ve understood, the bacteria develop if the blood is not evacuated regularly.
-A tampon left in the vagina for too long can therefore cause toxic shock.
-That’s why it’s essential to change tampons very regularly, ideally every 4 hours.
+As you’ve probably understood, the bacteria develop if blood is not removed regularly.
+A tampon that stays in the vagina for too long can therefore trigger toxic shock.
+That’s why it’s essential to change tampons very regularly — ideally every 4 hours.

-The symptoms of toxic shock syndrome are similar to those of the flu or gastroenteritis, so you need to be careful: headaches, dizziness, diarrhoea, vomiting, high fever, muscle pain.
+The symptoms of toxic shock syndrome are similar to those of the flu or gastroenteritis, so you need to be careful: headaches, dizziness, diarrhea, vomiting, high fever, muscle pain.

 What should you remember about toxic shock?